An Inspector's Point of view

 - A finished basement may cover up a lot of houses “innards” like the plumbing and electrical lines, as well as the foundation.
 It might be difficult even for an inspector to evaluate the condition if these lines aren’t visible.

-- Stains on the ceilings can indicate a previous pluming or roof leak, but usually don’t lead to anything significant.
+- Stains on the ceilings can indicate a previous plumbing or roof leak, but usually don’t lead to anything significant.

-- If the Kitchen and Bathroom Cabinets and Drawers are in bad shape (or you wish to update the style) keep in mind this can be an expensive upgrade.
+- If the kitchen and bathroom cabinets and srawers are in bad shape (or you wish to update the style) keep in mind this can be an expensive upgrade.

 There are some things that you just have to wait to investigate with a real inspector.
 It’s hard to tell much about a furnace or water heater without being trained to inspect them.
 Inspectors also will spend a lot time in attics, crawlspaces, and other spaces you might not see when walking through the home.
 The home inspector will investigate every nook and cranny for you and is specially trained to look for red flags.
 You also need specialists to check for oil tank leaks, sewer issues, lead based paint, potential other hazardous substances, and radon problems.
 We will help coordinate all these inspections for you when the time comes.